 Medium to tall plant, stem hollow, deeply ridged.
-Lower leaves pinnate with 3 to 9 toothed or leaflets with the end leaflet being three-lobed (usually).
+Lower leaves pinnate with 3 to 9 toothed leaflets with the end leaflet being three-lobed (usually).
 Stem leaves smaller and with prominent inflated bases.
-Flowers white, sometimes pink 3mm in flat topped umbels 3 to 6 cm across with 10 to 15 rays.
+Flowers white, sometimes pinkish 3mm in flat topped umbels 3 to 6 cm across with 10 to 15 rays.

 Roadside verges, rough grassland, hedgebanks and woodland margins.